A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Introduction

-To relieve this issue, researchers have proposed various neural network compression techniques to design lightweight models, including neural network pruning (\cite{chen2019shallowing}), low-rank factorizations of the weight matrices (\cite{denton2014exploiting,lin2018holistic}), quantization (\cite{han2015deep,banner2019post}), knowledge distillation (\cite{hinton2015distilling}), neural architecture search (\cite{liu2019darts,zhang2021idarts}) and other compression techniques (\cite{fu2022depthshrinker,ding2021repvgg}).
-Among them, there are continuing interests in neural network pruning, which has been proven as a desirable and effective way to save memory space and computation time at inference while maintaining a comparable or even better performance compared to the original DNNs.
-As shown in Fig.~\ref{Fig:pruning-papers-statistics}\footnote{The data is from https://www.webofknowledge.com.}, the number of papers on pruning has been markedly increasing from 2015 to 2022.
+To relieve this issue, researchers have proposed various neural network compression techniques to design lightweight models, including neural network pruning (\cite{ashkboos2024slicegpt, ma2023llmpruner}), low-rank factorizations of the weight matrices (\cite{denton2014exploiting,lin2018holistic}), quantization (\cite{dettmers2023qlora,shao2024omniquant}), knowledge distillation (\cite{gu2024minillm,xu2024survey}), neural architecture search (\cite{liu2019darts,zhang2021idarts}), and other techniques (\cite{ding2021repvgg,chu2024mobilevlm}).
+Among them, there is continuing interest in neural network pruning, which has been proven as a desirable and effective way to save memory space and computation time at inference while maintaining a comparable or even better performance compared to the original DNNs.
+As shown in Fig.~\ref{Fig:pruning-papers-statistics}, the number of papers on pruning has been markedly increasing since 2015.
 It presents more than half of the papers on neural network compression.